-Section B - Edgemont Fencing Requirements
+B. Fencing Requirements

-If any construction of the fence has commenced, the fence, regardless of what stage of construction it's at, will be inspected at the same time.
-In order to pass the inspection, all fences must be consistent in style and colour with one of the two community fencing details.
+If any construction of the fence has commenced, the fence - regardless of what stage of construction it's at - will be inspected at the same time.

+All fences must be consistent in style and colour with the community fencing detail (below):